everscale-org/docs/src/develop/api-tools/everdev/guides/work-with-devnet.md

 ## Testing your new Giver

-For testing your new Giver, try to topup any address, for example, one of the contract's address, which you need to deploy:
+For testing your new Giver, try to top up any address, for example, one of the contract's addresses, which you need to deploy:

 ```
 $ everdev contract topup --network dev --address <address> --value 10000